Kail and Javi settle on 50 50 parenting and no child support.

 As long as the courts continue to entertain a disagreement as grounds to deprive a parent and child of their rights, post divorce modifications and enforcements will continue to fill the court dockets.

 The family court system is set up to entice disagreeing parents into court.
-The winner could come away with quite a bounty, control over the child, more money in their pocket, and even an extra bonus when the other parent gets attacked by Title IV-D courts and gets thrown in jail.
+The winner could come away with quite a bounty, control over the child, more money in their pocket, control over the other parent, and even an extra bonus when the other parent gets attacked by Title IV-D courts and gets thrown in jail.

-Most attorneys know that equal parenting agreements made between parents usually end up back in court because those enticements are there and they conveniently leave the door open for an unhappy parent to modify the orders any time they please because their pocketbooks benefits and the state’s coffers benefit.
+Most attorneys know that as long as the laws remain the same and provide enticements and promises of unconstitutional relieve even equal parenting agreements made between parents usually end up back in court for modification because those enticements are there and they conveniently leave the door open for an unhappy parent to modify the orders any time they please because their pocketbooks benefit, the prevailing party’s pocketbook benefits, and the state’s coffers benefit.
 Ask any attorney and they will happily tell you that pretty much anything can be used as a changed circumstance.
-Hell you can create a changed circumstance to get back in, change your job, get a raise, get a drop in pay, child is expressing more angst in math class.
+Hell you can create a changed circumstance to get back in: change your job, get a raise, get a drop in pay, child is expressing more angst in math class, the other parent has a new relationship.
 You name it, you can try and use it.

 Equal parenting won’t really be equal parenting until the courts start protecting equal parenting.